sevignator/joy-of-react/README.md

 # joy-of-react
-My solutions to the exercises from the Joy of React course.
+My solutions to the projects from the Joy of React course.